-- A Pap test is usually done at age 21 unless you have special risk factors.
+- A screening Pap test is usually done at age 21 unless you have special risk factors.

 - Regular Pap tests and early treatment can prevent most types of cervical cancer.

-If you are reading this guide, you’ve probably already had a Pap test and may have been told by your health care provider (HCP) that your Pap test results were abnormal.
+You may have been told by your health care provider (HCP) that your Pap test results were abnormal.
 Maybe you’re worried and wondering what this means and how it will affect you.
-However, knowing the possible reasons for abnormal results will help.
+Knowing the possible reasons for abnormal results will help.

 What is a Pap test?

-A Pap test, also called a “Pap smear,” is part of a pelvic exam.
+A Pap test, also called a “Pap smear,” is often part of a pelvic exam.
 The word “Pap” is short for Papanicolaou, which is the last name of the doctor who studied changes in cervical cells.
 A Pap test is usually done at age 21 unless you have special risks such as immune problems or HIV.
 It’s the only way to check the cells on your cervix for changes that can lead to cancer.
-Your HCP usually checks for STIs (sexually transmitted infections) such as chlamydia and gonorrhea at the same time.
+Your provider will usually check for STIs (sexually transmitted infections) such as chlamydia and gonorrhea at the same time (if you are <25 years old or have risks for STIs).

 How is a Pap test done?

 A trained technician then examines the sample of cells under a microscope to see if the cells are normal, or if there are any problems.
-The lab then gives the results to your health care provider, who will contact you if the results are NOT normal.
+The lab then gives the results to your health care provider, who will give you the results.

 No. Cancer is usually not the reason why your Pap test is abnormal.
 The most common reason for an abnormal Pap test is a vaginal or cervical infection that causes changes in the cells of your cervix.
 Most of these changes can be followed closely until they return to normal.
-Often, your body will clear the infection that caused the changes all by itself.
+Often, your body will clear the HPV infection that caused the changes all by itself.
 Sometimes special treatments are needed.
 Regular Pap tests and treatment, if needed, can prevent most types of cervical cancer.

 What does my Pap test result really mean?